Warwick, Queensland: History

-The Githabal (also known as Gidabal, Kitabal) language region includes the landscape within the local government boundaries of the Southern Downs Regional Council, particularly Warwick, Killarney and Woodenbong extending into New South Wales.
+The Gidhabal (also known as Githabal, Gidabal, Kitabal) language region includes the landscape within the local government boundaries of the Southern Downs Regional Council, particularly Warwick, Killarney and Woodenbong extending into New South Wales.
+The Gidhabal people referred to the area of Warwick as Gooragooby.

 The Warwick Green Belt, on the banks of the Condamine River, features a sculpture of Tiddalik the mythical frog that drank all of the fresh water in a renowned Aboriginal Dreamtime story.

 Patrick Leslie and his two brothers originally settled in the area as squatters, naming their run Canning Downs.
 In 1847 the NSW government asked Leslie to select a site on his station for a township, which was to be called 'Cannington,' although the name 'Warwick' was eventually settled on.
 Land sales were held in 1850, and the first allotment was bought by Leslie.

 Warwick East State School opened on 4 November 1850.
 It is one of the oldest state primary schools in Queensland.

-In 1851 the first Presbyterian services were held in Warwick.
+In 1851, the first Presbyterian services were held in Warwick.
 Land was granted to build a Presbyterian church in 1857 and a slab church was built in 1858.

 The telegraph to Brisbane was operating by 1861.

 Warwick Central State School opened on 26 July 1865.

 Miss O'Mara opened a school on 27 January 1867 in the Oddfellows Hall.

 The 1870s were boom years for this new town.
+A new Post and Telegraph Office and Lands Office were built in Albion Street in 1870 and 1875.
 In 1871 the Southern railway line reached Warwick, a brewery was built in 1873, then a cooperative flour mill and brickworks were completed during 1874.

 On 29 October 1874, the Sisters of Mercy took over Miss O'Mara's school at the Oddfellows Hall renaming it St Mary's School.

 Warwick was the seat of a series of local government areas, the Borough of Warwick from 1861, Town of Warwick from 1903, City of Warwick from 1936, Shire of Warwick from 1994, and Southern Downs Region from 2008.